 Most wingsurfers want one wing for everything!
 All-rounders should therefore work in a wide range of different conditions - for relaxed freeriding on flat water, for first tricks and jumps and also for surfing swell or small surf waves.
 Different factors are important for each area of use, which we will briefly explain below:

 The term "freeride" stands for uncomplicated take-off, relaxed and sporty flying and typical foil manoeuvres such as jibes, tacking and foil 360s.
-For a wing to be suitable for freeriding, it should offer enough power and easily bring the surfer up to the required take-off speed.
+For a wing to be suitable for freeriding, it should offer enough power and be easy to get up to the required take-off speed.
 In the air, it is above all an even distribution of pull on both hands that decides whether you hang relaxed on the wing or have to plough unnecessarily.
 Good freeride and all-round wings should therefore have a stable centre of effort and offer the option of moving your hands sideways in terms of the grip system - fixed grips or boom systems often have an advantage over narrow handles in this respect.
 Whether you need a window in the wing for freeriding or not is something everyone should decide for themselves - there are good reasons for both.
 If you want to share your opinion on this topic with us, you can find HERE a small vote on the topic "Windows in the wing - yes or no?"

 We have filtered out the best all-rounders for you from all the wings we have tested.
 These wings may not be absolute top class in each of the three areas of "freeride", "wave" and "freestyle", but all in all they offer the widest range.
 So if you want to cruise in flat water, practise your first jumps and tricks and occasionally ride steep swell waves or beautiful lines, you can easily do this at a high level with the following all-round wings.

-One final note: Although our test crew spent a lot of time on the water, it is hardly possible to test all brands and models due to the flood of new products - especially not if you follow our maxim and want to put every wing on the water in as many different conditions as possible.
+One final note: Although our test crew spends a lot of time on the water, it is hardly possible to test all brands and models due to the flood of new products - especially not if you follow our maxim and want to put every wing on the water in as many different conditions as possible.
 The following list is therefore not exhaustive and there are certainly other models on the market that deserve a place in our hit list of the best all-round wings.
 Furthermore, the following overview, sorted by year, does not represent a ranking, it is merely a alphabetical sorting.